 The spritz has conquered Italy, but Florence maintains local traditions.
 The Negroni was invented here in 1919 at Caffè Casoni when Count Camillo Negroni requested an Americano with gin instead of soda.
 The city takes this heritage seriously.

-Caffè Giacosa (Via della Spiga 15r) occupies the historic space where the Negroni's invention supposedly occurred.
-The cocktail costs €12 and arrives in a heavy crystal glass with an orange peel expressed over the surface.
+Caffè Giacosa (Via della Spiga 15r—though note: the original Casoni location history is sometimes disputed, and Giacosa claims the heritage) occupies a historic space.
+Hours: daily 8:00 AM–11:00 PM.
+The Negroni costs €12 and arrives in a heavy crystal glass with an orange peel expressed over the surface.
 It's precise, balanced, and stronger than you expect.
 The interior—Art Nouveau mirrors, polished brass, marble floors—justifies the price.

-Le Volpi e l'Uva (Piazza de' Rossi 1) is a wine bar that predates the aperitivo trend by decades.
+Le Volpi e l'Uva (Piazza de' Rossi 1, near Piazza Pitti) is a wine bar that predates the aperitivo trend by decades.
+Hours: Monday–Saturday 11:00 AM–11:00 PM, Sunday closed.
 The focus here is natural wines from small Tuscan producers—orange wines from Trebbiano, skin-contact Vernaccia, Sangiovese fermented in amphora.
-Glasses run €6-12.
+Glasses run €6–12.
 The crostini with chicken liver pâté (€8) is a Tuscan classic: rich, slightly metallic, spread thick on unsalted bread.

 Dito (Via dei Neri 19) offers aperitivo with actual food rather than the sad buffet of soggy pasta that plagues tourist bars.
+Hours: daily 6:00 PM–11:00 PM.
 For €15, you get a cocktail and access to small plates—pecorino aged in walnut leaves, finocchiona salami, marinated white beans.
 The standing room only policy means you'll meet your neighbors.
+Arrive before 7:00 PM or wait.

 Bistecca alla Fiorentina: The Main Event